-Q. Distance Learning Services
+Q. Online Learning Services

 Welcome to the Herkimer College Library.
-Distance learners are very important to us.
+Online learners are very important to us.
 We are here to assist you throughout the research process and we will be happy to help wherever you are located.
 This site will help you get started.
 Please do not hesitate to contact us at any point in your search, or contact your closest academic library.

 Herkimer College Library: